 Hands-On Paper Machine Operations

-This course offers a unique experience in learning about the
+This two-day course offers a unique experience in learning about the

 operation of a paper machine.
 All attendees actually operate the UWSP